-Our brand new structured education programme for people with Type 2 diabetes of South Asian background and lifestyle, has just become available!
-At present it’s available for field trials, and will shortly be introduced to the Type 2 ‘learning landscape’
+Our structured education programme for people with Type 2 diabetes of South Asian background and lifestyle is available for field trials, and will shortly be introduced to the Type 2 ‘learning landscape’

 The DoSA (Diabetes For South Asians) programme includes the following elements: